percona/proxysql-admin-tool-doc/source/configuring.rst

    root@pxc3:~# service mysql stop

-|proxysql| will detect that the node is down and update its status to
+*ProxySQL* will detect that the node is down and update its status to ``OFFLINE_SOFT``:
-``OFFLINE_SOFT``:

 .. code-block:: text